mobiusklein/glypy/README.md

 1. IUPAC Three Letter Code (i/o)

 ### Manipulate glycan data structures like trees
-2. Traverse the structure with common algorithms like *breadth-first* and *depth-first*, or use node-level information to choose a customized path.
+2. Traverse structures with common algorithms like *breadth-first* and *depth-first*, or use node-level information to choose a customized path.
-2. Operate on monosaccharide and substituents as nodes and on bonds as edges.
+2. Operate on monosaccharide and substituents as nodes and bonds as edges.
 2. Add, remove, and modify these structures to alter glycan properties.
 3. Identify substructures and motifs, classifying glycans.
 4. Score structural similarities with one of several ordering and comparator methods.